Article Feb. 5, 2019

 - Full-time manufacturing jobs are mostly high-skilled and high-paying and have average annual salaries ranging from $75,000 to $125,000.

-- The expansion covers 11 major chemical, refining, lubricant and liquefied natural gas projects along the Texas and Louisiana coasts.
+- The expansion covers more than a dozen major chemical, refining, lubricant and liquefied natural gas projects along the Texas and Louisiana coasts.

 - The Golden Pass Products liquefied natural gas project and most of the new chemical capacity investment in the Gulf region are geared toward external markets, which will help boost the United States’ exports.